klalicki/portfolio-builder/README.md

 This project uses a flexible system of pages and projects to organize content, focused around the organization needs of artists and designers.
 Here's how it works:

 - **Portfolio Groups**: This site allows you to organize your projects into groups.
 There is a default 'all' group that shows all projects, but you can create additional groups to organize your work.
 For example, you could have a group for 'Illustration' and a group for 'Design', or you could even create a custom group of projects that you want to share for a specific occasion.
+In each portfolio group, you can select which projects you want to include, and the order in which they will be displayed. _Note: Creating a portfolio group doesn't automatically add it to the navigation menu.
+You will still need to add it in one or both of the following places:_

+  - **Portfolio View component**: This is the component you can place in a page to display a grid of projects.
+You can select which portfolio group to display, and customize the layout of the grid.
+You can place multiple Portfolio View components on a single page to show different groups of projects. _Note: This component is only available in Pages and the Homepage, not Projects_

+  - **Navigation Menu (Show Sub-items in Nav)**: If you want the portfolio items to show up in the site menu, you can check the 'Show Sub-items in Nav' box on a page, which will allow you to select one or multiple portfolio groups to show in the navigation menu.